 But I had over $20,000 of surprises in 2013, including supporting a partner, thousands in medical trips and bills, and stupid things happening like having thousands of dollars stolen and having to book numerous last-minute flights to get an emergency new passport.
 I simply couldn’t stem the flow of money in this strange sequence of events.
 (And when I could, I didn’t.
 We’ll get to that later in the year).

-Monthly Cost of Full-Time Travel Breakdown
+Monthly Cost of Full-Time Travel in 2013 Breakdown

 All amounts have been converted to US Dollars for ease of comparison.